Data Protection Officer at TUI UK & Ireland, TUI Group

 Moving from the GDPR project towards a data privacy programme that has the right policies, procedures and overall level of accountability will be a challenge for the vast majority of large UK businesses, including TUI.
 There is a clear need and a desire to embed the ongoing culture of data privacy in the organisation now that GDPR is ‘old news’.
 We have clear plans to execute this and to maintain the level of focus alongside all of the other business priorities this year.

-For more information on Miles Briggs and Tui Group, please visit:
+For more information on the Tui Group, please visit:

 The information provided and the opinions expressed in this document represent the views of the Data Protection Network.
 They do not constitute legal advice and cannot be construed as offering comprehensive guidance on the EU General Data Protection Regulation (GDPR) or other statutory measures referred to.